Mets vs Dodgers Odds, Spread, and Total

 Mets vs Dodgers Betting Trends

-- The Mets are 7-3 against the spread during their past 10 games.
+- The Mets are 8-2 against the spread in their past 10 games.

-- The Dodgers are 5-5 against the spread in their last 10 games.
+- The Dodgers are 4-6 against the spread over their last 10 outings.

-- The total has gone over in six of the Dodgers' last seven games.
+- The total has gone over in seven of the Dodgers' last eight games.

-- The Mets are 8-6 when playing as the underdog this season.
+- The Mets is 8-2 straight up in their last 10 games.

 Mets vs Dodgers Injury Reports